-Even though there’s enough evidence now pointing to the fact that managers are key to an organisation’s mental health, and that having good mental health in the workplace actually contributes to the bottom line, this doesn’t mean all managers should be trained in mental health.
+Even though there’s enough evidence now pointing to the fact that managers are key to an organization’s mental health, and that having good mental health in the workplace actually contributes to the bottom line, this doesn’t mean all managers should be trained in mental health.

 1. If the manager’s a dick

 Yes, you heard right.
 Sorry I had to get rough.
 But I hear all the time from people how they’ve been hurt by a boss who didn’t care how their actions impacted on others.
 Or worse, how they seemed to relish hurting other team members.
 No amount of training is going to get someone to care when they enjoy hurting others.
 If a manager has psychopathic leanings and actually enjoys making people suffer, then good mental health training is wasted on such a person.
-The most effective thing to do with this type of manager is to remove them from the organisation quickly.
+The most effective thing to do with this type of manager is to remove them from the organization quickly.

 Read more on workplace mental health issues….

 - What’s The Real Impact of Toxic Workplaces?